-The total contribution made for the year ended 31 July 2007 was £5.238m of which employer's contribution totalled £3.804m and employees' contribution totalled £1.434m.
-The agreed contribution rates for current years are 12.8% for employers and 6% for employees.
+The total contribution made for the year ended 31 July 2008 was £6.703m of which employers' contribution totalled £4.513m and employees' contribution totalled £2.191m.
+The agreed rates of contribution for current years are 14.5% for employers.
+From April 2008 banded rates for employees ranging from 5.5% to 7.5% apply depending on an individual's full time pay.

-The Avon Pension Fund is valued every 3 years by a professionally qualified actuary using the projected unit method, the rates of contribution payable being determined by the actuary.
-The latest actuarial assessment was at 31 March 2007 and was based on the following assumptions:
+The Avon Pension Fund is valued every 3 years by a professionally qualified actuary using the projected unit method, the rates of contribution payable being determined by the trustees on the advice of the actuaries.
+The latest actuarial assessment was at 31 March 2007.